1st Reading – Wisdom 11:22-12:1

 Therefore you rebuke offenders little by little, warn them, and remind them of the sins they are committing, that they may abandon their wickedness and believe in you, O LORD!

-Finally, Pseudo-Solomon is not naive when it comes to human weakness.
+Finally, the author is not naive when it comes to human weakness.
 He knows that people sin, and he also knows there is suffering because of it.
 This in no way nullifies his claims about the mercy of God; instead, that mercy explains the way that God deals with sinners.
-They are rebuked more as a corrective than as a punishment, and this is done in order to bring them to greater insight, to deeper commitment, and to trust in God.

-We, in turn, should feel so secure in our person as to be able to imitate God’s mercy, and hold an attitude of reverence for everything in creation.
+We, in turn, should feel secure enough in God’s love to be able to imitate his mercy, and hold an attitude of reverence for everything in creation.
 As the old bumper sticker says: “God doesn’t make junk.”

 2nd Reading – 2 Thessalonians 1:11-2:2